Canghiari04/Fundamentals-of-Artificial-Intelligence-and-Knowledge-Representation/Module_2/theory/5_Upper_Ontologies.md

 #

 Sometimes between the parts of an object could be a **structural relation**.
 This feature may help us to distinguish objects in the physical composition discipline:
-- If it exists, the relation is named **PartOf**.
+- If it exists, mthe relation is named **PartOf**.
 The PartOf relation enjoys some properties, as:
   - 1<sup>st</sup> **Transitivity**. $PartOf(x,y) \wedge PartOf(y,z) \rightarrow PartOf(x,z).$
   - 2<sup>nd</sup> **Reflexivity**. $PartOf(x,x).$
 - If it does not exist, the relation is named **BunchOf**.
 The BunchOf relation aims to define objects in terms of composition of other **countable** objects.